Solutions to the Philippine Rice Problem

 This is a continuation of the article “The Current Philippine Rice Situation“.

 Free for all rice importation and removal of tariffs, VAT, etc..
-At this point, the government charges rice imports a customs duty (tariff) of 40~50% and a value added tax of 12%.
-Because of such barriers being imposed by the government, the cost of imported rice is very high.
-A removal of tariff, tax and other restriction restrictions (quota) on rice importation will encourage more businessmen to import the commodity.
-With more imported rice coming in, hoarders will be forced to sell their stocks thus creating a free flow of the commodity in the local market.
-Such move will also spare the government from having to import a lot on its own.
-It will therefore save the taxpayers approximately P22.Billion ($549 M) for every one million metric tons that it is does not import.
+At this point, the government charges rice imports a tariff of 40~50% and a value added tax of 12%.
+Because of that, the price of imported rice is very high.
+A removal of tariff, tax and other restrictions (quota) on rice imports will encourage more businessmen to bring in the commodity.
+With more imported rice coming in, hoarders will be forced to sell their stocks, thus creating a free flow of the commodity in the local market.
+Such move will also spare the government from having to import rice and will save the taxpayers approximately P22.Billion ($549 M) for every one million metric tons of rice that it imports .

 Control Population Growth.
-An increase in the country’s rice production will be meaningless in the long run if the population problem is not addressed.
-The number of Filipinos grew by more than 10 million within the past 10 years.
-UP professor Pernia points out that had our population grown parallel to Thailand’s, the demand for rice would not have reached this level.
+An increase in the country's rice production will be meaningless if the population problem is not addressed.
+According to reports, the number of Filipinos grew by more than 10 million within the past 10 years.
+UP professor Pernia points out that had our population grown parallel to Thailand's, the demand for rice would not have reached the present level.
 And with the current level of production, the Philippines would have been in surplus.
-If the country’s birth rate will not decrease, the Philippines would have to continue producing more and more each year.
+If the country's birth rate will not decrease, it will have to continue increasing production and/or continue importing more and more rice every year.

 Promote the Use of Rice Alternatives.
-Arresting population growth, increasing rice production, lowering its production costs and many other measures will all be gone to naught if people will still be dependent on rice.
-Typhoons, pests and a lot of things that can go wrong will go wrong.
+Arresting population growth, increasing rice production, lowering rice production costs, and many other measures will all be gone to naught if people will still be dependent upon rice.
+Production problems like typhoons, pestilence and a lot of things that can go wrong will go wrong.
 Especially now that global warming is believed to have actually arrived and creating havoc in rice exporting countries, it is but a matter of time before it hits the Philippines.

-People don’t really need rice.
-The only reason there’s this hullabaloo right now is that the people of the Philippines are psychologically conditioned not be complete without it.
-As mentioned repeatedly in this website, the cultural and psychological values that rice has far outweigh its nutritional value.
-Kamote, for instance is cheaper, easier to cultivate, resistant to typhoons, can be eaten as a standalone dish, has lots of vitamins and antioxidants that rice doesn’t have, etc.
+People don't really need rice.
+The only reason there's this hullabaloo right now is that the people of the Philippines are psychologically conditioned not be complete without it.
+As mentioned repeatedly in this website, the cultural and psychological values that rice have, far outweigh its nutritional value.
+Alternatives like Kamote (sweet potato), for instance, is cheaper, easier to cultivate, resistant to typhoons.
+Kamote can be eaten as a standalone dish, and has lots of vitamins and antioxidants that rice doesn't have.

 Related Article: Government may lose up to P22B in rice subsidies